The seed

 I have an Obsidian vault with around 300 files.
 Claude Code helped me build an automated workflow: morning planning, task dispatch, knowledge digestion, cross-project sync.
-Before AI, I would never have attempted any of this — too complex, not worth the time investment.
-But now, “not worth it” has become “maybe I could.”
+Before AI, I’d never have attempted any of this — too complex, not worth the time.
+But now, “not worth it” has quietly become “maybe I could.”

-Then I noticed a paradox: everything became “doable,” but everything took longer than expected.
-The tools got stronger, but I got more tired.
+Then I noticed a paradox.
+Everything became “doable,” but everything took longer than expected.
+The tools got stronger.
+I got more tired.

-I thought it was just me — maybe I wasn’t efficient enough, maybe I hadn’t found the right workflow.
-Until I saw the data:
+I assumed it was just me.
+Maybe I wasn’t efficient enough.
+Maybe I hadn’t found the right workflow.
+Then I saw the data:

 It’s not just me.
 It’s structural.

-Zhuangzi said something over two thousand years ago that hits different now:
+Zhuangzi said something two thousand years ago that hits differently now:

 “My life has a limit, but knowledge has none.
 To pursue the limitless with the limited — that is perilous.” — Zhuangzi, Nourishing Life